WJP-DAU/EU-LNS-Report-Template/README.md

   </.accordion_component>
   ```

+  > **_IMPORTANT_**: In this template repo, you can find all the reusable and non-reusable components used to render the Justice Pathways Report inside the `Resources/Components/` folder.
+Reusable components do not need major modifications, while non-reusable components should be adjusted to fit your country data and analysis.

   - **Naming and structure conventions**:
     - Use a leading underscore (`_component_name.html.heex`) for non-reusable partials to clearly distinguish them from full templates.
     - Keep file names descriptive and aligned with report sections to make navigation easier.